Nort721/HashLion/README.md

 - Add a config file where you can configure the input questions automatically instead of answering them everytime that you open the program

-- Add an option to make HashLion save the attack information into a text file if an attack is successful